mitmath/6S083/problem_sets/PS3.md

 2. Define a method of the constructor of `Agent` that takes no arguments and sets the status to `S` and the number infected to 0.

-3. Make an array `agents` of `Agent`s.
-Set the first one's infection status to `I`.

-4. Rewrite your code from Exercise 1 to use the new `Agent` type.
+3. Rewrite your code from Exercise 1 to use the new `Agent` type.
 Now when your functions accept an `agents` vector, they should assume that that represents a `Vector` of `Agent` objects.

     You can enforce this using a function signature like